-There were more limits changed in regard of open files has been changed with as well.
+There were more limits changed in regard to open files as well.
 The change took place in SRU27.

-• rlim_fd_sys which is the source of of the system-wide max-file-descriptor setting has been made dependent on the memory size in its default.
-To cite the documentation.
+rlim_fd_curhas been increased from 256 pre-SRU27 to 4095 now.rlim_fd_maxhas been decreased from 65536 to 65535.rlim_fd_syswhich is the source of the system-wide max-file-descriptor setting has been made dependent on the memory size in its default.
+To cite the documentation:

 Starting with Oracle Solaris 11.4 SRU 27, calculated based on physmem to be approximately 65K per gigabyte of memory.
 The value is rounded up to the nearest value of (2^N)-1.

-The change in regard of rlim_fd_sys can be shown best with a short prctl -i process $$.
+The change in regard to rlim_fd_sys can be shown best with a short prctl -i process $$.
 Please have a look at the last line.
-At first the output of a pre-SRU 27 system.
+First the output of a pre-SRU 27 system.

 process.max-file-descriptor